 Avoid using the same frame for every piece.
-Think about using some vintage frames you already own and mixing in with new quality custom or semi-custom frames for a more lively or untraditional look.
-Choose a frame palette that will compliment your photos and that matches your personal style.
-Be sure to look at the hardware attached to the back (D rings v. wire) and if you have the ability to swap out photos over time.
+Think about using some vintage frames you already own and mixing them in with new quality custom or semi-custom frames for a more lively or untraditional look.
+Choose a frame palette that will compliment your photos and that matches your style.
+Be sure to look at the hardware attached to the back (D rings v. wire) and if you can swap out photos over time.

 It’s important to consider the lighting of the room when planning your gallery wall.
 How much natural light fills the room during the day?
 Are there harsh overhead lights installed at night?
 Glare can be an often overlooked component when it comes to creating the perfect family photo wall.
 Consider upgrading to museum-quality glass when considering custom framing options.
 Museum glass® is unmatched with its amazing clarity and uncompromised protection.
 Some of the benefits of museum glass include: